How Laminar Thinks About Work

 Section titled “2.
 Scheduling Controls What You See”Here’s the idea that takes the most getting used to, and the one people love most once it clicks.

-You have 150 open matters.
-Those matters collectively have maybe 400 tasks that aren’t done yet.
+You have 150 open matters with maybe 400 unfinished tasks between them.
 If Laminar showed you all 400 at once, you’d be right back to “everything is open and I’m drowning.”
+Instead, you schedule tasks.
+Not on a calendar; scheduling a task means telling Laminar “I don’t need to think about this until Thursday.”
+It vanishes from your view, and on Thursday morning it reappears alongside everything else due that day.

 It’s inbox zero applied to your entire workload.